Gin-Quin/Fa/documentation/values/declaring-values.md

 # Declaring values

-In Fa, we talk of "values" instead of "variables".
+In Fa, we talk about "values" instead of "variables".

 ## Basic Declaration